powsybl/powsybl-open-loadflow/docs/sensitivity/sensitivity.md

 ### Sensitivity involving voltage magnitudes

-OpenLoadFlow allows to compute the sensitivity from an increase of voltage magnitude at a PV-bus to the voltage magnitude at a PQ-bus.
+Open Load Flow allows to compute the sensitivity from an increase of voltage magnitude at a PV-bus to the voltage magnitude at a PQ-bus.
 This is done using the same formula previously introduced:

 $ S_{\eta,p}(v,\phi) = g_p^T(v,\phi) + G_{v,\phi}(v,\phi)^TJ(v,\phi)^{-1}f_p(v,\phi). $